glamboyosa/wunderdate/README.md

 npm run migrate:seed
 ```

-> _NOTE_ If you would like to drop all tables, migrate and seed.
+> _NOTE_: If you would like to drop all tables, migrate and seed.
 Run: `npm run reset:seed` but this requires having run an initial migration.

 ## Run the GraphQL services